jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

-# Rule insert card clarifications
+# Rule insert card and key ability clarifications

 The following clarifications are included in the rule inserts that come with the various sets.